AdrianKubica/rest_api_rec/README.md

 >>> docker-compose up --build -d
 ```

-Then go to HOST IP address and try to retrieve user repository information using following endpoint:
+Then go to your HOST IP address and try to retrieve user repository information using following endpoint:
 `/repositories/{owner}/{repository-name}`.
 Replace `{owner}` and `{respository-name}` with appropriate values for truly existing user repository.